Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short:

-• Assembly time and multi-box logistics
+• Assembly takes time and arrives in multiple boxes

 Duraspace Sofa 81 L-Shaped Sleeper Sofa Bed (Pullout)